 Most probably, however, you will find him in a garden.

-This is a rare opportunity to learn from a seasoned facilitator, whose deeply human-centric values have touched many of us in our recent interactions at the Reimagine Work and Scrum Exchange events.
-Highly recommended for scrum masters, educators, and anyone who works with groups.
+This is a rare opportunity to learn from a seasoned facilitator, whose deeply human-centric values have touched many in the Agile community.
+Highly recommended for scrummasters, educators, and anyone who works with groups, in any capacity.

 Date & Time